R0b3r7S/little-menu-app/README.md

 # little-menu-app
-A little cute app written in C
+A little cute app written in C.

 What does the application do?
 Essentially it has limited student data, it adds them to a “local database” represented by a binary file, reads them, prints them, deletes them.
-It is possible to rename the file as well as delete it, the rest are small things.
+It is possible to rename the binary file as well as delete it, the rest are small things.
-What to say for the end, the application always has room for changes, soon a new feature, student updates.
+What to say for the end, the application always has room for changes.

 • Changes in the names of variables and functions from HR to EN

-• CamelCase is used for variable names
+• camelCase is used for variable names

 • PascalCase is used for function names